STAR Kids Program Support Unit Operational Procedures Handbook

 3320 Service Planning for Medically Dependent Children Program Services

-The STAR Kids individual service plan (SK-ISP) contains a list of all the member's services, including Medically Dependent Children Program (MDCP) services.
-The managed care organization (MCO) lists MDCP services on Form 2603, STAR Kids Individual Service Plan Narrative.
-The list of MDCP services on Form 2603 must match the services listed on the electronic Form 2604, STAR Kids Individual Service Plan - Service Tracking Tool.
+The STAR Kids individual service plan (SK-ISP) contains a list of all the member's services including Medically Dependent Children Program (MDCP) services.
+The managed care organization (MCO) lists MDCP services on Form 2603, STAR Kids Individual Service Plan Narrative (PDF).
+The list of MDCP services on Form 2603 must match the services listed on the electronic Form 2604, STAR Kids Individual Service Plan - Service Tracking Tool (PDF).

-The MCO must submit Form 2604 to the Texas Medicaid & Healthcare Partnership (TMHP) Long Term Care Online Portal (LTCOP) before the start date of the member's SK-ISP following the instructions in Appendix I, MCO Business Rules for SK-SAI and SK-ISP.
+The MCO must submit Form 2604 to the Texas Medicaid & Healthcare Partnership (TMHP) Long Term Care Online Portal (LTCOP) before the start date of the member's SK-ISP.

-The MCO must collaborate with the member or legally authorized representative (LAR) to create the SK-ISP including MDCP services that do not exceed the member's cost limit.
+The MCO must collaborate with the member or legally authorized representative (LAR) to create the SK-ISP to ensure MDCP services do not exceed the member's cost limit.
 Only MDCP services count toward the cost limit.
 Program Support Unit (PSU) staff will not calculate the SK-ISP cost limit.
 It is automatically calculated in the TMHP LTCOP SK-ISP Annual Cost Limit field.

 3321 Medically Dependent Children Program Individual Service Plan Revision

-It may be necessary for the managed care organization (MCO) to revise the STAR Kids individual service plan (SK-ISP) within the SK-ISP period due to situations outlined in the STAR Kids Contract, Section 8.1.39.1.
+It may be necessary for the managed care organization (MCO) to revise the STAR Kids individual service plan (SK-ISP) within the SK-ISP period due to situations outlined in the STAR Kids Contract, Section 8.1.39.1 (PDF).

 The MCO must retain the amended SK-ISP in the MCO's member case file.

-The MCO must not submit the revised SK-ISP in the Texas Medicaid & Healthcare Partnership (TMHP) Long Term Care Online Portal (LTCOP) or upload it to TxMedCentral.
+The MCO must not submit the revised SK-ISP in the Texas Medicaid & Healthcare Partnership (TMHP) Long Term Care Online Portal (LTCOP) or upload it to the MCOHub.

 3322 Reserved for Future Use